tyleroneil72/misc-code/no-doze-mac/README.md

 ## Note:

-If No Doze is on the hibernatemode will be 0, else it will be what you set it to (Default 3)
+If No Doze is on, the hibernatemode will be 0, else it will be what you set it to (Default 3)

 ```bash
 # Run this command to check what your hibernation mode currently is